 And just like that, I find myself falling into a predictable pattern of jest that I would with my close friends, making a wisecrack about rolling up to a military base to find a boyfriend.
 Ookay doesn’t think I’m being desperate or weird (or, to put it plainly, that I’m being serious); he gets it, as if we’ve known each other for more than the 15 minutes or so we’ve been sitting on the grass.

 All joking aside, he asserts, “I’m focused on my work right now, I’m very happy.
 I just wrote a song about that actually; it’s called ‘Better Off’,” as in, better off alone.

 He doesn’t mean it in an antisocial way, either, but rather, more on the side of self contentment.
 “I’ve gotten used to dinner with my phone,” he cites as an example.”I really don’t mind being alone.
 And that’s fine!
 And I think that’s where I’m at right now, I think right now I’m just like focusing on being the best version of me for someone who comes along, whenever that happens I’m cool with it.”

 For now, Ookay is working on his relationship with his music, with an album in sights—his first comically accurately named album, Wow!
 Cool Album!, came out a little over a year ago.
-He pledges to return to his roots and make more EDM, because, he explains, “those are the people who gave me the platform to do this ”.
+He pledges to return to his roots and make more EDM, because, he explains, “those [fans] are the people who gave me the platform to do this [in the first place]”.
 After a few shows in Vegas, he’ll take a break from performing, return to the studio, and come back with another new live show.
 He’d like to do shows in cities that don’t often have electronic artists come through, perform overseas, but above all, stay creative and keep pushing.

 He puts it simply: “I’m just going to keep making good music for good people and try to reach an audience.”